MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Copy-ServiceFabricApplicationPackage.md

 ```

 ### -ApplicationPackagePathInImageStore
-Specifies the relative path in the image store where the application package should be copied to.
+Specifies the relative path in the image store where the application package should be copied.

 ```yaml
 Type: String